The Most Common Types of Copper Piping

 The actual outside diameter (OD) of rigid copper type is always 1/8 inch larger than the nominal size, or what the pipe is called.
 For example, a "1/2-inch" copper pipe has an outside diameter of 5/8 inch.
-This is true with all three common types of new pipe, K, L, and M. The inside diameter (ID) of copper pipe is determined by the wall thickness of the pipe, which varies by the pipe type.
-The type of copper piping specified for any application may be determined by the internal or external fluid pressure, the installation, the service conditions, and the local building code requirements.
+It is true with all three common types of new pipe, K, L, and M. The inside diameter (ID) of copper pipe is determined by the wall thickness of the pipe, which varies by the pipe type.
+The internal or external fluid pressure may determine the type of copper piping specified for any application, the installation, the service conditions, and the local building code requirements.

-Type K copper pipe has the thickest wall of all the common types.
+- Type K Copper Pipe: Type K copper pipe has the thickest wall of all the common types.
 It is used for water distribution, fire protection, oil, HVAC, and many other applications in the construction industry.
-Type K pipe is available in rigid and flexible form and can be used with flared and compression fittings.
-It is recommended for main water lines and for underground installations because its thickness helps it withstand the pressure from backfilled earth in trenches.
+Type K pipe is available in a rigid and flexible form and can be used with flared and compression fittings.
+It is recommended for main water lines and underground installations because its thickness helps it withstand the pressure from backfilled earth in trenches.
 Type K pipe is not approved for use in natural gas applications because the gas environment can damage the joints of the pipes.